frconor-ebook/meditations/_posts/2025-02-12-good-anger-and-bad-anger.md

 'Everything is not fair.'
 'My sister can stay up to watch the movie and I have to go to bed early.
 It\'s not fair.'
 'My sister has a free day tomorrow and I\'ve got to go to school.
 It\'s not fair.'
 'My sister has less homework and I have more homework.
 It\'s not fair.'
-'Everything is not fair.'
+'Everything was not fair.'

 We could spend our whole life in the age of justice and never grow out of it.
 We need a more mature approach to life.
-Thank God for the talents and abilities that he\'s given to us.
+Thank God for the talents and abilities that He\'s given to us.

-If I have a greater capacity to get things done or to fulfil this job, the talent in this area will be wonderful.
+If I have a greater capacity to get things done or to fulfill this job, the talent in this area will be wonderful.
 It will help me to push as far as I can in that area and to realize that I have bigger faults in other areas, and that other people have great talents in other areas.